hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 from the organs, takes nutrients to your cells, cushions the joints, and helps us digest the food we eat.

-But even after knowing how its necessary to drink water, almost 90% of us failed drink enough water.
-And not only miss the recomme water intake marke, we miss the recommended water intake by a big margin.
+But even after knowing why it's necessary to drink enough water almost 90% of us failed drink the recommnened amount of water.
+And not only we miss the recommended amoount of water intake, we miss it by a big margin.

 **_So what is the problem?
-Why can't we drink enough water?_**
+Why can't we drink enough water?
+Nobody says we don't eat enough food_**

 Well there is not a single answer.